jacorvillo/aedes2_ms_analysis/README.md

 1. **Timescale Decomposition**:
   - Detrend temperature data
   - Decompose $R_0$ time series into trend, seasonal, decadal, and remainder components
-  - Compare time-based vs temperature-based decomposition approaches
-  - Detect Strongest Seasonal Signal Regions (SSSRs) for $R_0$ data
   - Generate climate indices for correlation and causality analyses

 2. **Correlation and Causality Analyses**:
   - Analyze relationships between climate variability modes and $R_0$
   - Determine causal relationships between climate indices and $R_0$
-  - Generate correlation and causality maps for the globe and for the detected SSSRs
   - Identify the dominant climate modes affecting each region

 3. **Output Processing and Visualization**: